 Prerequisite(s): Upper level standing (minimum of 70 sem. hrs.) and instructor's consent.

 IDIS 495 Critical Issues in Education and Culture (3 sem. hrs.)
 A consideration and analysis of selected critical concerns in education that link and interact with broad issues in culture and society.
 The course emphasizes how worldview thinking across various disciplines affects societal approaches to questions such as religion and ethics in the schools, the influence of technology and media on education, and plurality and choice in schooling.
 NB: Approved alternative to IDIS 400; required for all education students.
 Cross-listed: EDUC 495.

 Prerequisite(s): EDUC 203; fourth year standing; minimum cumulative GPA of 2.5.
-(3-0; 0-0) Other courses that are approved alternatives to IDIS 400: - CMPT 480 Ethical and - Social Issues in High Technology - HIST 411 History, Culture, and Interpreting the Past - MATH 480 Foundations of Mathematical Sciences - NATS 487 Developing a Christian Worldview in the Natural and Applied Sciences - NATS 490 Seminar: Christianity and the Natural Sciences - NB: NATS 487 and 490 must be taken together to be considered equivalent to IDIS 400. - PSYC 490 Personhood: An Interdisciplinary Examination of the Individual - RELS 476 Christian World Views in Historical and Cultural Context.
+(3-0; 0-0) Other courses that are approved alternatives to IDIS 400: - HIST 411 History, Culture, and Interpreting the Past - PSYC 490 Personhood: An Interdisciplinary Examination of the Individual - RELS 476 Christian World Views in Historical and Cultural Context.
 Japanese JAPA 101, 102 Introduction to Japanese (3, 3 sem. hrs.)
 An introduction to modern Japanese language and culture for students with no knowledge of Japanese.
 Basic listening, speaking, reading, and writing skills are taught, along with cultural components.
 Includes instruction on using computer software to produce Japanese scripts on an English keyboard.
 NB: Native Japanese speakers or students who have studied Japanese at this level may not take these courses for credit.
 Higher levels may be offered by directed study.
 For more information, contact the instructor.
 Prerequisite(s): None for 101; JAPA 101 is a prerequisite for 102.
 (3-1; 3-1) JAPA 201, 202 Intermediate Japanese I & II (3, 3 sem. hrs.)
 In this course, students study modern Japanese, both oral and written, at the intermediate level.
 They continue to learn basic grammar principles through the study of increasingly complex sentence patterns and memorize Chinese characters, called "Kanji" in Japanese.
 Classes include reading, conversational activities, and listening practice in the lab.
 Cultural components are also included.
 NB: Presently offered as a directed study.
 Prerequisite(s): JAPA 102 or instructor's permission; JAPA 201 for 202.
 JAPA 301, 302 Intermediate Japanese III & IV (3, 3 sem. hrs.)
 In these courses, students study modern Japanese, both oral and written, at the high intermediate level.
 They continue to learn essential grammar principles through the study of increasingly complex sentence patterns.
 They also memorize Chinese characters, called "Kanji" in Japanese.
 Classes include reading, conversational activities, and listening practice in the lab.
 Cultural components are included.
 NB: Presently offered as a directed study.
 Prerequisite(s): JAPA 202 for JAPA 301; JAPA 301 for 302.
 JAPA 399 Japanese Religion and Spirituality (3 sem. hrs.)
 Investigates the complex and fascinating world of Japanese religions through experiential cultural and historical inquiry.
 Students are encouraged to analyze and reflect on the development of Japanese religious traditions up to the beginning of the twenty-first century, investigating the formation of a typically Japanese belief system which is based on Shinto Buddhism, and evaluating the development of doctrines and practices which have been most influential in Japanese history, including the relations between religious institutions and centres of political power, particularly during the Second World War.
 Prerequisite(s): None.